jorgebaptista/jam-pendulum/README.md

-# ludum-dare-43
+# Extra Credits 2018 Jam
-Game submission to the Ludum Dare 43 game jam.
+Game submission to the Extra Credits 2018 Jam.